 The present study was conducted to assess the profile characteristics of tribal farmers in selected districts of Madhya Pradesh.
 The study followed an Ex-post-facto research design.
 Within Madhya Pradesh, Mandla and Dindori districts were purposively chosen as the research locale because these districts report the highest area under minor millet cultivation and are inhabited predominantly by tribal communities.
 Minor millets, including kodo (Paspalum scrobiculatum) and kutki (Panicum sumatrense) are traditionally cultivated in these areas on drylands unsuitable for major crops.
 From each of the selected districts, two blocks were purposively chosen based on the extent of area under millet cultivation.
 Accordingly, Bajag and Dindori blocks were selected from Dindori district and Mawai and Niwas blocks from Mandla district.
 These blocks reported the highest production of minor millets as per data obtained from the Department of Agriculture, Government of Madhya Pradesh.
 Within each of these four blocks, two villages were purposively selected based on their active participation in millet cultivation and predominance of tribal farming communities.
 Thus, a total of eight villages were selected: Chanda and Tantar from Bajag block, Kudwari and Madhopur from Dindori block similarly, Parsatola and Anjani Mal from Mawai block and Gundlai Mal and Masoor Ghughari from Niwas block.
 From each selected village, a list of tribal millet farmers was prepared separately for men and women.
 The sample size was determined using Yamane’s (1967) formula for known populations:

 n=N1+Nⅇ2

 Based on this formula, a total of 734 respondents were selected for the study comprising 367 male and 367 female tribal farmers.

-List 1- Sampling of males and females tribal farmers
+List 1- Sampling of males and females’ tribal farmers